 Retreat centres often bundle accommodations together with catered meals and offer activities and entertainment.

 The cost for the weekend

 Often when planning a family reunion the costs for each person or family can become important.
 Not everyone will have a lot of excess funds.
 Families with a lot of children may have a tight budget.
 That makes retreat centres an obvious choice for most larger family reunions.
-Check Trip Advisor and use Google to find retreat centres in your area.
+Get an instant quote to find out your costs.